wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 * the external SSH port number (22 in this example, which is the SSH default) is any valid port number; the internal SSH  port number will be set to 22

-* a new cloud service will be created in the Azure region specified by the location; specify a location such as "West US" in which the A8 and A9 instances are available
+* a new cloud service will be created in the Azure region specified by the location; specify a location such as "China North" in which the A8 and A9 instances are available

 * the image name currently can be `b4590d9e3ed742e4a1d46e5424aa335e__suse-sles-12-hpc-v20150708` (free of charge) or `b4590d9e3ed742e4a1d46e5424aa335e__suse-sles-12-hpc-priority-v20150708` for SUSE priority support (charges apply)

 ### Customize the VM

 After the VM completes provisioning, SSH to the VM using the VM's external IP address (or DNS name) and the external port number you configured, and customize it.
-For connection details, see [How to Log on to a Virtual Machine Running Linux](virtual-machines-linux-how-to-log-on.md).
+For connection details, see [How to Log on to a Virtual Machine Running Linux](/documentation/articles/virtual-machines-linux-how-to-log-on).
 You should perform commands as the user you configured on the VM, unless root access is required to complete a step.

->[AZURE.IMPORTANT]Microsoft Azure does not provide root access to Linux VMs.
+>[AZURE.IMPORTANT]Windows Azure does not provide root access to Linux VMs.
 To gain administrative access when connected as a user to the VM, run commands using `sudo`.

 *   **Updates** - Install updates using **zypper**.
 You might also want to install NFS utilities.